vuejs/devtools-next/docs/guide/contributing.md

 :::tip ⚠️

-Since `electron` is used in the project, if your network environment is unstable, you may not be able to install dependencies.
+Since `electron` is used in the project, if your network environment is unstable, you may be unable to install dependencies.
 You can use the following command to set up the mirror, and run `pnpm i` again to install the dependencies.

 ```bash